Guru-Deep-Singh/AWS_Certified_Cloud_Practitioner_Practice/output_md_files/practice-exam-3.md

     - C. EC2 instances will be billed on one minute increments, with a minimum of one hour.
     - D. EC2 instances will be billed on one day increments, with a minimum of one month.

 31. Which of the following will impact the price paid for an EC2 instance?
-(Choose TWO)
     - A. Instance type.
     - B. The Availability Zone where the instance is provisioned.
     - C. Load balancing.